rofl0r/gdbpimp/README.md

 keyboard shortcuts:
 -------------------

-F7     - step into (s)
+- F7     - step into (s)
-F8     - step over (n)
+- F8     - step over (n)
-CTRL-B - set breakpoint at current line in codeview TAB    - circle focus
+- CTRL-B - set breakpoint at current line in codeview
+- TAB    - circle focus

-CTRL-Q - quit
+- CTRL-Q - quit
-F1     - switch input applet mode to python or gdb repl these ones are likely to change in future versions.
+- F1     - switch input applet mode to python or gdb repl these last ones are likely to change in future versions.

 TODO
 ----